-One in ten children and young people suffer from a mental health disorder, this rises to one in four if a child has suffered early abuse and neglect.
+One in four adults and one in ten children and young people suffer from a mental health disorder, this rises to one in four if a child has suffered early abuse and neglect.
 These difficulties can be emotional, including low mood and anxiety to behavioural difficulties.
 If these problems are untreated they can lead to under-achievement, unemployment, mental health problems, and substance misuse.
-The child or young person may also struggle to make and keep friends or to hold down a job.
+The children, young people and adults may also struggle with relationships and holding down a job.

 Adoption and Fostering